 I spent five weeks this summer living in San Francisco's Mission District, going to bars that let my dogs roam free, making plans for big hiking trips, and pretending that I was going to learn to surf.
 Instead, I mostly ate sandwiches.
 Lots of sandwiches.
 Over 50 of 'em, from 23 different sandwich shops—that's every single self-proclaimed sandwich shop in The Mission, and then some.
 Here is my totally personal list of the 9 best sandwiches in the neighborhood.

-Entries tagged with 'SF Mission Sandwich Week'
+'SF Mission Sandwich Week' on Serious Eats

 We're wrapping up San Francisco Mission Sandwich Week with the best of the rest.
 The sandwiches in this list are the odds and ends that were tasty and memorable enough to earn a place in my notebook and camera roll, but didn't fall neatly into my Grilled Cheese, Mexican, or San Franciso-style Sub categories.
 What we've got here is a mix of fancy, simple, wacky, and otherwise plain delicious options.